-The coronavirus crisis has proved to be a period of intense turbulence for the people behind Zoom, the internet teleconferencing software that initially saw a huge spike in users.
+The COVID-19 pandemic has proved to be a period of intense turbulence for the people behind Zoom, the popular video conferencing platform that has seen a huge spike in users over the past year

 The company has since come under intense scrutiny for the myriad of privacy and security issues it quickly became apparent was present in their software.

 We have written about a few of the early privacy issues that were spotted in Zoom previously, but more worrying facts have emerged.